lahham392/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Adding DynamoDB Local and Postgres

+What is Dynamodb local?
+It is a way to running emulation of Dynamodb so that you can interact with it a lot faster

 We are going to use Postgres and DynamoDB local in future labs We can bring them in as containers and reference them externally.
 Let’s integrate the following into our existing docker compose file: